mvaganov/self/RESUME_redux.md

 (*Aug.
 2015 to Jun.
 2019*) Faculty member at an exclusive private school.
 * Taught computer science, with curriculum designed to motivate with creativity and computer hacking
 * Subjects: Computer Science fundamentals, HTML/CSS, Python, JavaScript, C, C++, C#, Unity, VR, computer graphics, photoshop, 3D modeling, 3D printing, electronics, cyber security, tech industry culture
-* Wrote software used to notify complex class schedule using speech synthesis using speech synthesis
+* Wrote software used to notify complex class schedule using speech synthesis
 * Wrote Artificial Neural Network from scratch using Python, then again C#, as a learning exercise